-Cremer and McLean (1985,1988) showed that, when agents' types are correlated, mechanisms can be designed to induce truthful revelation of private information, and that information can be used to ensure efficient outcomes.
-When agents' types are correlated, the multidimensionality of information poses no problems for Bayes-Nash implementation.
-However, mechanisms that rely on correlation of types to induce truthful revelation are sometimes criticized on the grounds that in such mechanisms, the payments to and from agents can be very large.
-The use of very large payments makes it clear that such mechanisms will not be of use in the presence of limited liability or nonlinear preferences over money.
-We use techniques similar to those employed by Cremer and McLean, but we restrict attention to reward schemes in which agents do not make payments.
-When agents' types are statistically dependent, we show that there exist efficient auction mechanisms for interdependent value auction problems that are essentially Vickrey auctions augmented by payments to (not from) the agents.
-Most importantly, we link the payment made to an agent to that agent's "informational size", as formulated in McLean and Postlewaite (2002) in a model of exchange economies in which agents had private information about the state of the world.
-If all agents are receiving signals correlated with the common but unobservable value of the object, then any single agent's signal may add little to the information contained in the aggregate of the other agents' signals.
-Informally, we can think of an agent as being informationally small if it is unlikely that the probability distribution of the objective characteristics of the object is very sensitive to that agent's information, given the information of others.
-When agents are informationally small, the payments necessary for our augmented Vickrey auction will be small.
-Hence, agents' "informational rents" - as represented by the payments made to them - are linked to their informational size.
-However, we should emphasize that we are not proposing that agents are necessarily informationally small and, consequently, that efficient outcomes can always be assured with small augmented payments.
+made to them - are linked to their informational size.
+2 In this paper, we use a technique related to that employed by Cremer and McLean (1985,1988) in that we construct systems of lotteries (i.e., "side bets") that facilitate truthful revelation of types.
+Cremer and McLean showed that, when agents' types exhibit a certain statistical dependence, then mechanisms can be designed to induce truthful revelation of private information, and that information can be used to ensure efficient outcomes.3 When agents' types are not independent, the multidimensionality of information poses no problems for Bayes-Nash implementation.
+However, mechanisms that rely on statistical dependence of types to extract the full surplus are sometimes criticized on the grounds that in such mechanisms, the payments to and from agents can be very large.
+The use of very large payments makes their usefulness questionable in the presence of limited liability or nonlinear preferences over money.
+Our lotteries will generally not extract the full surplus from the agents but we do indentify conditions under which efficient outcomes can always be assured with small augmented payments.
 Our definition of informational size generalizes the concept of nonexclusive information introduced in Postlewaite and Schmeidler (1986).
 Nonexclusive information was introduced to characterize informational problems in which incentive compatibility would not be an issue.
 Heuristically, this would be the case when, for any agent and for any information he might have, that agent's information is redundant given the combined information of all other agents'.
 In the presence of nonexclusive information, it is straightforward to induce truthful revelation.
 In this case, roughly speaking, the agents' reports will be inconsistent when a single agent misrepresents his information, thus revealing that some agent misreported with probability one.
 One can characterize this situation as one in which an agent has no ability to alter the posterior distribution as he contemplates the type he will announce.
-Our measure 1See also McAfee and Reny (1992) for subsequent work.
+Our measure of informational size extends this concept in the sense that, when an agent has positive informational size, the agent's different types (typically) result in different posterior distributions, given other agents' reported types.
+When an agent is informationally small, that agent is unlikely to have a large effect on the posterior given other agents' reported types.
+Our model is described in Section 2 and, in Section 3 we present an example with a simple information structure in which agents receive conditionally independent signals of the state of nature.
+Section 4 provides an analysis of a more general problem with information structures that include the conditionally independent structure of the example in section 3 as a special case.
+The analysis in section 4 assumes that agents' types are exogenously specified in a form that separates the part of an agent's $^{^{2}}$ However, we should emphasize that we are not proposing that agents are necessarily informationally small and, consequently, that efficient outcomes can always be assured with small augmented payments.
+3See also McAfee and Reny (1992) for subsequent work.